masasakano/python_decorator_register_method/README.md

 Here are other ways to achive "registering a method to an existing file".

+(Note <http://www.qtrac.eu/pyclassmulti.html> lists a number of way to do this.)

 ### Without a decorator ###

 Basically, do the same thing manually without using a decorator: